CityOfPhiladelphia/myphillyrising/README.md

 Update the database setting to allow the application to connect to your database.
 It should just be the username and password.

+Set the Twitter, Facebook, and DISQUS keys.
+These can be junk values if you don't need to login or test comments right away.

 ### Initialize your database and run migrations